jens-limbach/SSv2-extensibility-workshop/README.md

 # SSv2 - Extensibility Workshop

-Welcome to your first journey in creating BTP frontend applications as a professional code developer!
+Welcome to your first journey in creating side-by-side extensions for SAP Sales and Service Cloud Version 2 as a pro code developer!
 This guide will provide step-by-step instructions accompanied by live sessions, allowing you to get started with V2 development.
 After completing these steps, you’ll be able to develop:

 - Basic applications embedded via mashup and generated with AI
 - Microservices with small cloud functions with custom business logic